lkodinsson/MARS/Basic/Talents.md

 **Requirements:** Max Intelligence 11+, Trained in Sleight

 Once per day, you may find any mundane item amongst your belongings as though you always had it, but you must pay for the item normally.
 The item must be something you can easily carry and conceal, without causing you to become encumbered or requiring both hands to wield.
-If you don't have access to your belongings you can't use this talent.
+If you don't have access to your belongings, then you can't use this talent.

 ## Ambidexterity